Kill perfectionism, get more done, increase your return on investment and so much more, with this simple and incredibly powerful mental model.

 NOT ABOUT THE NUMBERS.

-In reality, the exact numbers will not pan out exactly, they serve more as a guide than a mathematical rule.
+The numbers won't pan out exactly and serve more as a guide than a mathematical rule.
 Instead, use this model to identify:

 - The vital few, or the small number of causal factors that account for the bulk of a problem or situation

 - The useful many, the large number of remaining factors that collectively contribute a small amount of the problem or situation

 In that context, the real power of the Pareto Principle is to identify the tipping point where you receive Diminishing Returns from your efforts.
 This will happen in any project, it's that moment where putting more time in simply won't return as high yield as turning your attention elsewhere.

 TIME IS FINITE, SO MAKE A CHOICE!

 David Allen, the creator of Getting Things Done, famously observed: "You can do anything, but not everything."
 In that context, the Pareto Principle is a wake-up call to make hard choices about how to spend your finite time and energy.

 Observing the Inverse of the Pareto Principle also becomes a warning of the Law of Diminishing Returns.
 This law identifies that you will reach a point on a project or task where the same energy will deliver diminishing results.
 In that sense, the Pareto Principle is a guide to strategically stop and say 'no', as you continue to focus on high value activities and investments.

 The Pareto Principle is a powerful prioritisation tool and possibly one of the most versatile models you'll find.
 Plus it combines well with many other models, so is an important addition to your Latticework.
 In fact, if you were to apply The Pareto Principle to Munger's Latticework of Models, this would be a model to make the '20' that delivers the '80' of your impact.
 Yes, I know, that was getting pretty meta, but the point is this model is important.